MengLeZhang/crimeMaps-preReg-code/README.md

 2. Download the raw data public domain data
 3. Run R scripts

 Tested under R.4.0.3 and windows 10.
-Test machine has an i7-4770 CPU with 16GB RAM.
+Test machine has an i7-4770 CPU with 16GB RAM.M

 ### Folder structure
 File directory structure is this: